isomerpages/govtech-stp/_hong-kong/01a-visiting-hk-requirements-and-process.md

 ### 1. Eligibility

-<span class="font-size:16px;">Any person, except holders of Work Permits or S-Passes issued by the Singapore Ministry of Manpower working in the construction, marine shipyard, or process sectors, who has remained in Singapore and/or Hong Kong in the last 14 consecutive days before departing for Hong Kong.</span>
+Any person, <u>except holders of Work Permits or S-Passes issued by the Singapore Ministry of Manpower working in the construction, marine shipyard, or process sectors</u>, who has remained in Singapore and/or Hong Kong in the last 14 consecutive days before departing for Hong Kong.

-<span class="font-size:16px;">Persons travelling to Hong Kong under the ATB arrangement must ensure that they meet the entry requirements of Hong Kong.</span>
+Persons travelling to Hong Kong under the ATB arrangement must ensure that they meet the entry requirements of Hong Kong below.

 ### 2. Pre-Departure to Hong Kong

 <table>
 <thead>
   <tr>
-    <th colspan="2" style="font-size:16px;">Prior to departing for Hong Kong, eligible travellers must fulfil the following requirements:</th>
+    <th colspan="2" style="font-size:18px;">Prior to departing for Hong Kong, eligible travellers must fulfil the following requirements:</th>
     <!-- <th>Scenarios</th>
    <th>Charging Policy for C+ treatment</th> -->
   </tr>